Vehicles with rebuilt titles usually sell for at least 25% less than “clean” title cars.

 Rebuilt car auctions take place every day in the U.S.

 A leading organization that conducts these auctions is Insurance Auto Auction (IAA).
 On the IAA website, you’ll find schedules for auctions held in different locations around the country.

 Additionally, you can check Craigslist and your local newspapers for notifications about auto auctions in your area.

 You can also participate in various online auctions by visiting websites like Copart, Auto Life Style, and Argo Motorcycles.

 Auto Dealers (Local or Online)

-If you plan to rebuild a salvaged car yourself, you can also look for the parts under the Parts & Accessories section.
+If you plan to repair the car yourself, you can also look for the parts under the Auto Parts & Accessories section.

 Auto Salvage Websites

-One of the major issues with buying a car with a rebuilt title comes when you are insuring it.
 Insurance for rebuilt titles typically comes with higher premiums and less coverage.
-Our article has more details about insuring a car with a rebuilt title.
+Our related research has more details about insuring a car with a rebuilt title.